cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/docker-tasks.md

 To add a new application job:

 1. Click the *+* button on the add-ins panel of your Application Overview
-2. Click the Install Now button on the Application Jobs add-in block.
+2. Click the Install Now button on the Application Jobs add-in block
 3. Choose a service and give your new job a name
 4. Specify the shell command you want to run
-5. Set a schedule for the job, or set it to run only on demand.
-(You can use [cron syntax](/{{page.collection}}/references/understanding-cron-syntax.html) for more control over your scheduling)
+5. Set a schedule for the job - you can use [cron syntax](/{{page.collection}}/references/understanding-cron-syntax.html) for more control over your scheduling
 6. Clicks the green Create Job button

 You will now see your new job listed in your Application Overview.
-You can edit it, or run it on demand by clicking on the small downward arrow.
+You can edit it by clicking on the small downward arrow.
 Your run results (success, failure and any output) can be seen in real-time on the job detail page.

 ## Using parameters

-When you are running a job on demand via dashboard or [toolbelt]({% if page.collection == "maestro" %}/maestro/references/toolbelt.html{%else%}/{{page.collection}}/references/toolbelt.html{%endif%}#job-management), you can pass it parameters (if it is written to accept them).
+When you run a job you can pass it parameters (if it is written to accept them).

 ### Notation